-Dr. Padmanabhan Pattabiraman obtained his Bachelors and Masters majoring in Biochemistry from Tamil Nadu, India.
-He obtained his PhD in Neuroscience from the International School for Advanced Studies (SISSA), Trieste, Italy.
-His thesis was on understanding the role of neurotrophic factors - brain derived neurotrophic factor and neurotrophin 4/5 - in visual cortical plasticity.
+Dr. Padmanabhan Pattabiraman obtained his Bachelors and Masters majoring in Biochemistry from Tamil Nadu, India and his Ph.D. in Neuroscience from the International School for Advanced Studies (SISSA), Trieste, Italy.
+He studied the role of neurotrophic factors - brain derived neurotrophic factor and neurotrophin 4/5 - in visual cortical plasticity.

 For more information, visit: https://ppattabi.wixsite.com/padhulab

 During the post-doctoral training at Duke University in the lab of Dr. Vasanth Rao, he demonstrated the significance of molecular interactions between actomyosin-based contractile activity and extracellular matrix on IOP regulation.
 His studies provided evidence for the effects of Rho GTPase on mechanotransduction in TM via regulation of ECM synthesis and contractile activity within the AH drainage pathway.
 He showed this is important in IOP regulation.
 He generated a rodent model of ocular hypertension by overexpressing constitutively active RhoA.
 This model provided the proof of concept that constitutively active RhoA induces fibrogenic activity leading to ocular hypertension in a Rho kinase-dependent manner.
 Inhibition of Rho signaling by Rho kinase inhibitor decreased the IOP via decreasing the ECM deposition.
 Further, he was involved in the preclinical testing of the RhopressaTM (Netarsudil), currently the first FDA-approved ROCK inhibitor that improves trabecular meshwork outflow from Aerie Pharmaceuticals.